In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. Enter the following values and then click Next:

-1. Select the ImportEmployees action in the Actions and Folders table.
+1. Select the ImportEmployees action.

 Add the NewDepartment action